Do you want to teach the Bible to your kids, but you’re not sure how?

 A notebooking journal is a way for students to record their thoughts, narrate the information they’ve learned, reinforce important facts and ideas, and to illustrate their work.
 Notebooking journals are often open-ended, with much freedom given to record thoughts.

-- For more information on notebooking, check out NotebookingPages.com.
-Debra gives an excellent explanation.
+For more information about notebooking, check out these resources:

 What skills does notebooking develop?

-Notebooking provides the opportunity to develop skills in the areas of handwriting, written narration, reading comprehension, pre-writing ~ notetaking and organization, reading comprehension, and research.
+Notebooking provides the opportunity to develop skills in the areas of:

-Why are the curriculum and notebooking journals separate?
+Are the Bible curriculum, memory verse cards, and notebooking journals separate?

-Can I see the curriculum and notebooking pages before I purchase them?
+Can I see the Bible curriculum and notebooking pages before I purchase them?

-You’ll find everything organized by Year at The Bible Road Trip™ Store.
+You’ll find everything organized by year at The Thinking Kids Press Store.